 With that said, when you are spending time with family and friends during the holidays, cherish that time and put your devices away.
 Focus on being in the moment with your loved ones and not what everyone else is doing on social media.

 Even if “home” to you is many places around the world, be thankful for the roof that is over your head.
-When I spent Christmas in Zambia, one day was “America Day” where we taught the kids about Thanksgiving and other common traditions in the United States.
-When asked to share what they were thankful for, most of them said things like my home, my bed, teachers, and family.
-Rather than a new toy or material object, they were simply grateful for having the security of somewhere to live and someone to take care of them.
+As kids, many of us were looking for that new toy or material object around the holidays, but it’s most important to simply be grateful for having the security of somewhere to live and to be taken care of.

 Set aside your work and worries, and appreciate the present moment.
 Slow down the pace instead of being the busy bees so many Americans are every other day of the year.
 Sending an extra special shoutout to companies like REI for not being open on Black Friday, and allowing their employees to have the paid time off they deserve to enjoy however they would like.